brookshelley/brookshelley.github.com/content/posts/2020-02-22-a-twitter-experiment-using-rss-to-readonly-twitter.md

 ## A test

-While I thought about my problem this weekend, I saw yet another friend swear off of the bird site for the month—I wondered if I could do the same.
+While I thought about my problem last weekend, I saw yet another friend swear off of the bird site for the month—I wondered if I could do the same.
 Would I miss it?
 Would I have trouble restraining myself from the twitch to launch the app and check in?
 Further, since a few writers post links to long-form writing on Twitter, might I actually miss some truly good stuff?

 RSS is my main avenue for reading longer-form articles, and keeping up with the news and tech news—what if I could also use RSS for a few important-to-me Twitter accounts?
 Twitter [dropped official RSS support](https://mashable.com/2012/09/05/twitter-api-rss/) before most people even knew Twitter existed, so a native solution was out of the question.
 Fortunately, a friend in the #xoxo Slack pointed out that many RSS services handle this natively—including, it turned out, Feedbin.